finance-control/bookkeeper-web-ui/README.md

 # React + TypeScript + Vite

+For run application follow steps:

+1. `npm i`
+2. `npm run dev`

+Application will started at localhost:3000

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: